 You can test drive any car before buying.
 Just remember, you’ll need your driver’s licence and to register first.
 At some branches there is a test driving area at the branch.
 At other branches a staff member will accompany you on a test drive on the road.
 Contact the branch to find out what time auction cars are available for test driving before the auction.

+Mechanical Breakdown Insurance provides protection that is additional to the rights you have under the CGA.
+Make sure you’re covered for unforeseen mechanical and electrical breakdowns.
 Mechanical Breakdown Insurance is available from Turners Finance and may be included in your Turners Finance loan.
 It’s available for any vehicle, even if you didn’t buy it at Turners.
 Normal underwriting criteria applies.
 We have a range of policy options to suit your needs.